Gap Year Programs in New Zealand

 Internships

-Professional internships are available in all New Zealand's major cities, with internationally known companies thriving in an active business climate.
+Professional internships are available in all of New Zealand's major cities, with internationally known companies thriving in an active business climate.
 You can apply for an internship directly through the website of the company you chose or through third-party internship program providers.

 You can also find in-person and virtual opportunities on our Go Overseas internships job board.